Automattic/babble/readme.txt

 This plugin is at a proof of concept stage for translating post type content for the built in types of `post` and `page`.

-The plugin was built with the Automattic VIP Hosting Environment in mind, and, hopefully, to WordPress development best practices.
+The plugin was built with an aversion to both additional database tables, additional columns or column changes and a desire to keep additional queries to a minimum.

 There are a **lot** of `@FIXME` comments, expressing doubts, fears, uncertainties and unknowns; feel free to weigh in on any of them.

-Please send bugs to simon@sweetinteraction.com, or enter them on https://github.com/simonwheatley/babble/issues
+Please add bugs to https://github.com/simonwheatley/babble/issues

 == Installation ==